canac/mailbox/README.md

 token = '0a1b2c3de4f5' # optional, replace with with the API token passed to `mailbox-server --token=xxx`
 ```

 This repository contains a reference implementation of the HTTP server written in Rust.
-However, the mailbox CLI can connect to any provider over HTTP as long as it fulfills the API contract documented here [`mailbox-server`](./server/README.md#rest-api).
+However, `mailbox` can connect to any provider over HTTP as long as it fulfills the API contract documented here [`mailbox-server`](./server/README.md#rest-api).
 Alternative HTTP servers can be written in other languages and even use a different other than SQLite.

 ## Mass importing messages